Words That Start With GA

 gait

-Noun : Manner of walking or stepping; bearing or carriage while moving on legs.
+Noun : A manner of walking or stepping; a bearing or carriage while moving on legs.

-Noun : (equestrianism) One of the different ways in which a horse can move, either naturally or as a result of training.
+Noun : (equestrianism) One of the distinct patterns of locomotion exhibited by a horse, occurring either naturally or as a result of training.

-Verb : To teach a specific gait to a horse.
+Verb : (transitive) To teach a specific gait to a horse.

 gang